Do you want to keep up-to-date with Ruby on Rails?

 This one's more for the Ruby on Rails addicts out there.
 If you love this framework and you're thirsty for knowledge, news, and success stories surrounding it, then this is where you need to be.
 The platform features a new post every hour or so, but if you've got the time and drive for it, you're bound to find some interesting reads here.

-If you enjoyed this read and you’d like to find out if Ruby on Rails is the right framework for your business, check out some of the other posts on our blog about RoR and learn how you can develop powerful web applications with flawless code. 😉
+If you enjoyed this read and you’d like to find out if Ruby on Rails is the right framework for your business, (do Facebook and Github ring a bell?) and learn how you can develop powerful web applications with flawless code. 😉